 In 1986, as an Assistant U.S. Attorney in the Northern District of Illinois, Mr. Purdom prosecuted what was then the largest health care fraud in the United States.
 He secured the dismantling of a $20 million Medicaid fraud scheme, and the conviction of more than 40 individuals, including doctors, pharmacists and others associated with the scheme.
 Mr. Purdom coordinated the efforts of the U.S. Postal Inspectors, the Illinois Department of Public Aid, the Illinois Department of Registration and Education, the Illinois State Police and the Internal Revenue Service, and gained valuable working knowledge of the health care billing system.
 During his tenure with the U.S. Attorney’s Office he tried more than 35 jury trials and briefed and argued more than 15 appeals before the Seventh Circuit Court of Appeals.

 Mr. Purdom has been appointed a Special Inspector General by the State of Illinois Executive Ethics Commission to conduct several high profile investigations.
-He was also appointed as a Special States Attorney to provide a professional ethics opinion.
+He has also been appointed as a Special State's Attorney on a number of occasions to conduct internal investigations and to provide professional ethics opinions.

 Mr. Purdom joined Hinshaw & Culbertson LLP in July 1986.
 He is Partner-in-Charge of Hinshaw’s Lisle office and heads the firm’s National White Collar Criminal Practice Group.
 Mr. Purdom was formerly a member of Hinshaw’s Executive Committee.